Hakubo no Chronicle: Manga

-Volume list
+Volumes

+Drama

+In October 2023, it was announced that the series would receive a television drama adaptation, starring Tomohiro Kamiyama and Airi Matsui.
+It aired for 12 episodes on Wowow from March 1 to May 17, 2024.

 Reception

 Hakubo no Chronicle placed 14th on Takarajimasha's Kono Manga ga Sugoi!
 2015 ranking of top 20 manga for male readers, and placed 20th on the 2016 ranking.
 It was nominated for the 49th Seiun Award for the Best Comic category in 2018.